< Pelvic inlet and outlet >

 This book does not emphasize identification of the individual bones (ilium, ischium, and pubis) in a hip bone, as if that in a skull is not emphasized.

-The lesser pelvis, which is also known as the true pelvis, is divided into the pelvic cavity and the perineum by the pelvic diaphragm.
-Numerous structures are simultaneously situated in the pelvic cavity and the perineum (Fig. 7-10).
+The lesser pelvis, which is also known as the true pelvis, is divided into the pelvic cavity and perineum by the pelvic diaphragm.
+Numerous structures are continuous through the pelvic cavity and perineum (Fig. 7-10).
 Therefore, the two are usually regarded as a single region, like the title of this chapter (pelvis, perineum).

 The pelvis consists of the pelvic cavity and the pelvic wall that are composed of the pelvic skeleton, ligaments, and muscles (Figs. 7-5,6,10).
-The pelvic diaphragm can be called the muscular pelvic floor.
+The pelvic diaphragm can be called the muscular pelvic floor (Fig. 7-11).

 The superior and inferior apertures of the lesser pelvis are the pelvic inlet and outlet, respectively.
 During delivery, a baby enters the lesser pelvis through the pelvic inlet, and then exits through the pelvic outlet.

-This two-dimensional diagram (Fig. 7-4) and coronal plane (Fig. 7-1) may be misleading; some may think that the two triangles are located on the same plane.
-However, it is crucial to remember that the two triangles lie on different planes (Fig. 7-3).
+This two-dimensional diagram (Fig. 7-4) and coronal plane (Fig. 7-1) may be misleading: The two triangles are located on the same plane.
+Saying over again, the two triangles lie on different planes (Fig. 7-3).

-While the urogenital triangle is bordered by bone, the anal triangle is bordered by the sacrotuberous ligament.
+While the urogenital triangle is bordered by bone, the anal triangle is bordered by the sacrotuberous ligament (Fig. 7-5).
 The boundary between the two triangles is an imaginary line between bilateral ischial tuberosities.

 The sacrotuberous and sacrospinous ligaments cover the lesser and greater sciatic notches, and thus turn those notches into foramina.

-The sacrotuberous and sacrospinous ligaments bind not only to the sacrum but also to the coccyx.
+The sacrotuberous and sacrospinous ligaments bind not only to the sacrum but also to the coccyx (Figs. 7-5, 8-13).

 The ischial spine is located between the greater and lesser sciatic foramina.
-The pelvic diaphragm which is attached on the ischial spine divides off the pelvic cavity and the perineum (Fig. 7-1).
-Consequently, the greater and lesser sciatic foramina can be thought as the gates of the pelvic cavity and the perineum, respectively.
+The pelvic diaphragm which is attached on the ischial spine divides off the pelvic cavity and the perineum (Figs. 7-1,11).
+Consequently, the greater and lesser sciatic foramina can be thought as the gates of the pelvic cavity and the perineum, respectively (Fig. 7-5).
 The pelvic cavity is greater and the perineum is lesser in size (Fig. 7-10).

 < Muscles >